 Charlie won the Munro Trophy (2015) – a special category within The Derbyshire Open Art exhibition, held at the Buxton Museum and Art Gallery.
 Open to both professional and amateur artists of all age, works selected from submissions for the final exhibition are judged by a panel of independent judges, with the top winning artwork often acquired for the Museum collection.

 Charlie’s watercolour entitled “Matlock Steps” won the Munro Trophy – a category for young artists under 22 years of age.
-She keeps the engraved Munro Trophy for 12 months plus winning art supply vouchers.
-Judging took place on Monday 15 June 2015.
-The exhibition is now open and runs until Friday 11 September 2015.
+She kept the engraved Munro Trophy for 12 months plus winning art supply vouchers.

 Read more about the The Derbyshire Open Art Exhibition here.